-Acute tonsillitis is an inflammation of the pharyngeal tonsils that frequently arises in combination with an inflammation of the pharynx (tonsillopharyngitis).
+Acute tonsillitis is an inflammation of the tonsils that frequently occurs in combination with an inflammation of the pharynx (tonsillopharyngitis).
 It is particularly common in children and young adults and is primarily caused by viruses and group A streptococci (GAS).
-Acute tonsillitis is characterized by a sudden onset of fever, sore throat, and painful swallowing.
+Acute tonsillitis is characterized by the sudden onset of fever, sore throat, and painful swallowing.
 Tender, swollen cervical lymph nodes and tonsillar exudates may occur.
-Normally, the disease is self-limiting.
-However, if group A streptococcal infection is confirmed with rapid antigen detection test and/or throat culture, treatment with antibiotics (penicillin) should be initiated to prevent and .
+The disease is normally self-limiting.
+However, if GAS infection is confirmed via rapid antigen detection test and/or throat culture, treatment with antibiotics (penicillin) should be started to prevent .
 Tonsillectomy is an option in recurrent and chronic tonsillitis, although the procedure is associated with a high risk of postoperative bleeding. and are serious suppurative complications of acute bacterial tonsillitis and require immediate treatment.

 - Peak incidence

 - Viral tonsillitis: children < 5 years and young adults